jonatanocr/p7_api_bilemo/README.md

 ### 3. Configuration and dependencies
 ```
 cd p7_api_bilemo
-# edit .env.exemple to .env file to match your configuration
+# edit .env.exemple to .env.dev or .env.prod file to match your configuration

 # make Composer install the project's dependencies into vendor/
 composer install